Updated on August 7, 2022

 5. Yogurt Parfaits

-Yogurt parfaits can be prepped at home then finished with the last few ingredients right before serving.
+Yogurt parfaits can be prepped at home and finished with the last few ingredients before serving.
 Layer plain Greek yogurt with fruit, chia seeds (aka “yogurt sprinkles” – with kids, the name can make all the difference), nuts, and a drizzle of honey.
 Save up a few Talenti jars before your camping trip to use to build your parfaits.
 In the morning, top with granola, and breakfast is ready.

 Try this version from Iowa Girl Eats that uses oatmeal to boost the fiber content to make it a little more filling.